One billion people still defecate in public despite health risks-UN

 India's government has now woken up to the need to change attitudes, he said, with a "Take the poo to the loo" campaign that aims to make open defecation unacceptable, helped by a catchy Youtube video. here

-“What is shocking in India is this picture of someone practicing open defecation and in the other hand having a mobile phone,” said Maria Neira, director of Public Health at the WHO.
+“What is shocking in India is this picture of someone practising open defecation and in the other hand having a mobile phone,” said Maria Neira, director of Public Health at the WHO.

 Making the practice unacceptable has worked in more than 80 countries, the U.N. says.
 The goal is to eliminate the practice entirely by 2025.
 Poverty is no excuse, the study said, noting the role of cultural differences.